23 Russell Blvd Suite 2

 - In addition to the fees above, there is an annual $25 Single-Family Business License fee.
 This fee has been charged to single family rental properties for many years and is not a new charge.

 The Rental Resources Program provides rental property owners with resources and education opportunities to be a successful and responsible landlord.

 As part of our education component, the City of Davis and the Sacramento Rental Housing Association held a class for property owners/managers and apartment managers.

 Davis City Hall Chambers, 23 Russell Blvd.

-The session was filmed and the video will be posted soon.
+The session was filmed and the video is available here.
 Future classes to be announced.